Three things all fathers with back pain should know

 No two spine conditions are exactly alike.
 Everyone has unique symptoms, experiences and effective treatment methods.
 There are plenty of conservative care options that may relieve symptoms while your spine condition heals.
 Your doctor should be able to recommend a few.
 But don’t get discouraged if you’ve tried treatments like chiropractic care or hot/cold therapy with little to no relief.
 “I’ve had acupuncture, nerve ablations, physical therapy and tried core-strengthening exercises,” said General Price.
 “Then I came down to Laser Spine Institute.”

-If you’ve been missing time with your family due to chronic neck or back pain, contact Laser Spine Institute for your no-cost MRI review,* just like General Price did.
+If you’ve been missing time with your family due to chronic neck or back pain, contact Laser Spine Institute for your free MRI review,* just like General Price did.
 “For my son and I, Laser Spine Institute significantly changed my life,” said General Price.
 “Get yourself fixed so you can be fully present for your kids.”